 The national average cost to build a patio is $5 to $15 per square foot

 Patios have a wide range of prices based on their size and the materials used.
 Trying to calculate the patio cost isn’t easy, because there are many factors to consider.
 HomeAdvisor says factors that have the potential to influence the total price of a patio project include:

 - Multiple levels

-Concrete patios are typically the cheapest outdoor patio option per square foot.
+Poured concrete patios are typically the cheapest outdoor patio option per square foot.
 Homeadvisor says these can run anywhere from $2.50 per square foot all the way up to nearly $8 per square foot.
 If you like the idea of poured concrete but want a different style element, concrete pavers may be an option.

-If you don’t want concrete, the cost rises.
+Cost rises based on material choice.
 Lamb says a small, low-end patio built with block pavers or flagstone, which is a natural stone, starts out at around $3,000.
 He says, “These are the two most popular materials.”
 He also adds, “We have built patios that have been in the $100K range.
 Really, it all comes down to what you can afford and your taste.
-But expect to spend $10 to $12 per square foot.”
+But expect to spend a minimum of $10 to $12 per square foot.”

 Permits and upkeep

 “Permits aren’t typically required for a concrete or stone patio,” explains Hughes, “but will be for any decks or patio covers, like pergolas, and if you are extending the roof of the home over the patio.”